zesty-io/zestyio-atom/README.md

 **Functionality Notes**

 * Any existing view, stylesheet, or script on a cloud instance will synchronize and become editable through ATOM
-* New files must be created through the Zesty.io manager editor interface
+* New files may be created from the local, and they will sync to the cloud content instance
 * Javascript and Stylesheets will save to the cloud, but will not compile into the `main.css` or `main.js` files, to compile you must save a stylesheet or javascript file in the zesty.io manager editor interface (this will change)

+**Update: October 10, 2018**

+* Javascript and CSS files can be created remotely from the local project, and will be synced to the cloud instance

 **Update: October 4, 2018**